Ignaz Seipel: Post-chancellorship and contemporary assessments

-In 1930 Seipel was briefly Austrian foreign minister in the cabinet of Carl Vaugoin.
-After the bankruptcy of the Creditanstalt Bank in 1931, he was to take over the reins of government again but was unsuccessful in forming a coalition.
+In 1930, Seipel was briefly Austrian foreign minister in the cabinet of Carl Vaugoin.
+After the bankruptcy of the Creditanstalt Bank in 1931, he was to take over the reins of government again, but was unsuccessful in forming a coalition.

 Decades later, Bruno Kreisky, Social Democratic Federal Chancellor from 1970 to 1983, criticized his own party for the 1931 events.
 Seipel had offered Otto Bauer, the head of the Social Democrats, a coalition at the height of the world economic crisis.
 The party executive, however, had not taken him up on it.
-"In retrospect, it seems to me clearly wrong not to have pushed harder for a compromise in order to be in government at such a critical moment. ...
+"In retrospect, it seems to me clearly wrong not to have pushed harder for a compromise to be in government at such a critical moment. [...]
 In my opinion, this was the last chance to save Austrian democracy," Kreisky wrote in 1986.

 Seipel had seen in the Jews a class that represented mobile large capital and a "certain kind of merchant mentality" by which the people felt threatened in their economic existence.
 Austria, Seipel said, was "in danger of being dominated economically, culturally, and politically by the Jews."
 As a solution to the so-called Jewish question, he proposed recognizing the Jews as a national minority.

-While Seipel's politics were initially characterized by a belief in Austria's self-reliance, he later took the view that without the German Reich Austrian politics were not meaningful.
+While Seipel's politics were initially characterized by a belief in Austria's self-reliance, he later took the view that without the German Reich, Austrian politics were not meaningful.